Chapter 1: Destructive

 Regardless, I hope you enjoy the story, and thanks for clicking on it.
 Enjoy my hot-trash-can-on-fire-story!

 © 2018 Wriiter

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of the publisher.
 For permission requests, write to the publisher.

 Destructively Oblivious — Chapter 1

-1. causing extreme and irreparable harm and damage to people and objects around you.
+1. causing extreme harm and damage to objects and/or people around you.

 *Chloe’s Point of View*